xfsnowind/xfsnowind.github.io/content/about.md

 draft: false
 ---

-I am a full stack developer and I would record some technical ideas and articles here.
-And it may also post some flash time in life.
+I am a full stack developer currently living in Singapore and would like to record some technical ideas and articles here to help myself remember and summarize all the knowledge.
+If the blogs can help you, it would also be my please.